ponylang/pony-tutorial/expressions/control-structures.md

 So first we ask if there are any more names to get.
 If there are then we get a name and see if it's "Jack" or "Jill".
 If it is we're done and we break out of the loop, handing back the name we've found.
 If not we try again.

-The line `name'` appears at the end of the loop so that will be our value returned from the last iteration, if neither "Jack" nor "Jill" is found.
+The line `name'` appears at the end of the loop so that will be our value returned from the last iteration if neither "Jack" nor "Jill" is found.

 The `else` block provides our value of "Herbert" if there are no names available at all.

-__Can I break out of multiple, nested loops like the Java labelled break?__ No, Pony does not support that.
+__Can I break out of multiple, nested loops like the Java labeled break?__ No, Pony does not support that.
 If you need to break out of multiple loops you should probably refactor your code or use a worker function.

 ### Continue

 Sometimes you want to stop part-way through one loop iteration and move onto the next.
-Like other languages Pony uses the `continue` keyword for this.
+Like other languages, Pony uses the `continue` keyword for this.

 `continue` stops executing the current iteration of the innermost loop it's in and evaluates the condition ready for the next iteration.

 If `continue` is executed during the last iteration of the loop then we have no value to return from the loop.
-In this case we use the loop's `else` expression to get a value.
+In this case, we use the loop's `else` expression to get a value.
 As with the `if` expression if no `else` expression is provided `None` is returned.

-__Can I continue an outer, nested loop like the Java labelled continue?__ No, Pony does not support that.
+__Can I continue an outer, nested loop like the Java labeled continue?__ No, Pony does not support that.
 If you need to continue an outer loop you should probably refactor your code.

 ### For

 For iterating over a collection of items Pony uses the `for` keyword.
 This is very similar to `foreach` in C#, `for`..`in` in Python and `for` in Java when used with a collection.
 It is very different to `for` in C and C++.

 The Pony `for` loop iterates over a collection of items using an iterator.
-On each iteration round the loop we ask the iterator if there are any more elements to process and if there are we ask it for the next one.
+On each iteration, round the loop, we ask the iterator if there are any more elements to process and if there are we ask it for the next one.

 For example to print out all the strings in an array: